passcod/blook/src/info/social-media.md

 published at <https://twitter.com/passcod/status/705952798844715008>,
 which is also now here and in the git history.

+## Disclaimer

+Views expressed on social media or elsewhere are, unless stated, mine.
+As opposed to being anyone else's, like my employer, any organisation I may be affiliated with, or any other person.
+Similarly, endorsement or agreement is not implied.

 ## Copyright etc

 Outside of the license afforded to the relevant social media platform as per their terms and conditions,